Duke AD looks ahead after Blue Devils came ‘close’ in 17-18

 The Blue Devils’ highest-profile near-miss came in men’s basketball, which was a rimmed-out shot against Kansas from reaching the Final Four for the third time since 2010.
 The men’s lacrosse team reached the NCAA championship game but lost to Yale, and the baseball team made its first super regional but fell one victory shy of its first College World Series appearance since 1961.

 As for the upcoming 2018-19 season, White said he ”can’t get my head around next year yet” but that while several key programs could face a rebuilding season, ”I think we’ve got a chance to be pretty good.”
-The men’s basketball team figures to enter the season as a national title contender once again with another recruiting class full of potential one-and-done players, the football team returns 16 starters from the group that won the Quick Lane Bowl and the women’s golf team returns three-time Atlantic Coast Conference player of the year Leona Maguire.
+The men’s basketball team figures to enter the season as a national title contender once again with another recruiting class full of potential one-and-done players and the football team returns 16 starters from the group that won the Quick Lane Bowl.

 The various construction projects on the campus in Durham are drawing to a close, with renovations at Wallace Wade Stadium and the new plaza linking it to Cameron Indoor Stadium completed.

-Note: (This version deletes an incorrect reference to women’s golf and golfer Leona Maguire.)